Kingfish 1973 Indy car-by-car histories

 Grant King was an expert copier of other people's racing cars, and for 1973 he produced a very faithful copy of AAR's 1972 Eagle.
 Three of these Kingfish were built and they started at least 55 races over the next ten seasons.

 King's previous design had been a copy of the McLaren M16, but had not been quick, failing to finish in the top ten at any point during 1972.
 The 1973 Kingfish was so indistinguishable from the 1972 Eagle that it is said that the components were interchangeable and that some Eagle customers went to King for parts.
 Steve Krisiloff proved the car was very quick, qualifying in the top ten eight times during 1973, and finishing sixth on three occasions.
 Tom Sneva took over the ride for 1974 and placed fifth at Michigan in September, the cars' best result so far.
-King merged with JC Agajanian's operation for 1976 and built new cars, copies of the Coyote, but the 1973 cars were kept for short track duties.
-After three years, the Dragon-Offys were dropped, and the 1973 cars brought back out and fitted with Chevrolet engines.
+King merged with JC Agajanian's operation for 1976 and built new cars, copies of the Coyote, but the 1973 cars were kept for short track and road course duties.
+In July 1977, Gery Bettenhausen drove a 1973 Kingfish to second place behind AJ Foyt at Mosport Park and collected $19,863 for the team, by far the best result achieved by a King Indycar.
+After three years, the Dragon-Offys were dropped, and the 1973 cars were brought back out and fitted with Chevrolet engines.
 The final surviving car was sold off for 1981 and continued to compete in CART until 1983.

 Driven by: Steve Krisiloff, Tom Sneva and Bentley Warren.
 First race: Trenton International Speedway (R2), 15 Apr 1973.
 Total of 15 recorded races.